-Revise the Minor in Anthropology, College of Liberal Arts and Social Sciences, Springfield
+Revise the Minor in Anthropology, College of Liberal Arts and Social Sciences, Springfield make it easier for students unfamiliar with the discipline to recognize its usefulness for their interests and career aspirations.

 The Springfield Senate has approved a proposal from the College of Liberal Arts and Social Sciences to revise the minor in Anthropology.